danwerner21/CUBIX09/README.md

 This is a port of the excellent CUBIX operating system by Dave Dunfield for various homebrew SBCs.

 Supported SBCs include:
-* Andrew Lynch's   Nhyodyne and Duodyne(todo) systems
+* Andrew Lynch's   Nhyodyne and Duodyne systems
 * Retrobrewcomputers.org's   6x0x system (todo)

 ---